-The Trust and schools will apply the Health and Safety Executive & Institute of Directors recommended process of:
+Our Trust and schools will apply the Health and Safety Executive & Institute of Directors recommended process of:

 There will be a rolling programme of updating documents and procedures.
 In addition, internal audits by the shared services estates team will be carried out at least annually to maintain and improve overall performance.
 External health and safety audits are carried out by Devon Health and Safety Services.
-These are annual for secondary schools and every three years for primary schools.
+These are on an annual cycle for secondary schools and every three years for primary schools.